-Details of the remuneration of the directors and the key management personnel (as defined in AASB 124 Related Party Disclosures) of Enova Mining Limited and the Enova Mining Limited Consolidated entity are set out in the tables on pages 14 and 15.
+Details of the remuneration of the directors and the key management personnel (as defined in AASB 124 Related Party Disclosures) of Enova Mining Limited and the Enova Mining Limited Consolidated entity are set out in the tables below.

 The key management personnel of Enova Mining Limited and the Consolidated entity includes the Directors.
 Remuneration paid to key management personnel of Enova Mining and of the Consolidated entity is reported in the following table: